danhighley/IT3038C-Scripts/project2/Project 2 README.md

 ==========

 ***For Project 1, I chose to do a PowerShell script for one of the listed suggestions:
-"Write a script that tells you how much hard drive space you have left:
+"Write a script that tells you how much hard drive space you have left" The script would accomodate multiple drives and display info on the console.

 ==========

-***For Project 2, I chose to expand upon the Project 1 script and create a script that will alert the user with a warning if any hard drive on their computer falls below a specified remaining storage limit.
+***When i think of scripts, I envision something running in the background perfoming a function the user isn't normally thinking about.
+For Project 2, I chose to expand upon the Project 1 script and create a script that will alert the user with a warning if any hard drive on their computer falls below a specified remaining storage limit.

 ==========